 How do cats act towards new people?
 Cold, stand-offish...but once they realize you're family; they warm up to you.
 Exactly how Blake acted.

-Weiss's refusal to acknowledge that not all Faunas are bad news and Blake's refusal to acknowledge that the White Fang really is show their black and white views of the issue.
+Weiss's refusal to acknowledge that not all Faunus are bad news and Blake's refusal to acknowledge that the White Fang really is show their black and white views of the issue, matching their color themes.

 Why did Roman run from robbery at first when it's fully possible he could have taken Ruby in a straight fight?
 Because there was no point in doing so.
 The container full of dust was lost in the action, leaving him with no reason to do anything but simply book it.

 After Blake explains the backstory of the White Fang, it becomes apparent that the song "From Shadows" isn't about Blake, but about the White Fang.

 So we know that Ruby associates better with weapons than with people, and what's her gun's last name again?
 That's right, she named Crescent Rose like a family member.